shibbydexx/shibbydex-extended/README.md

 Please note that the site already has an excellent and in depth search function, this extension is just intended to make browsing a bit easier and was a bit of fun to make.

+### Potential Future Improvements
+ - Improved options page:
+   - Visual overhaul
+   - Use a pre-populated, searchable dropdown for tag selection
+   - Use an icon font (like FontAwesome) to provide a much bigger selection of icons over just built in emoji's
+ - Allow all information about a file to be aliased, not just tags (ie, triggers, tier, length ranges etc)
+ - Persist tag cache between site visits for faster loading

 ## Disclaimer
 This software is provided "as is," without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.